 Combining these therapy programs can help improve mood by improving your symptoms, teaching you skills to cope with or alter your symptoms, and teaching you how to cope with or modify your symptoms.
 Psychotherapy also equips you with the skills you’ll need to manage whenever symptoms resurface.

 Antidepressants are a common kind of therapy for depression.
 Antidepressants may not be able to cure depression, but they can help to alleviate its symptoms.
-Dr. Lynn Winsten in Berkeley CA, can assist you in determining which antidepressant may best help you.
+Dr. Lynn Winsten in San Luis Obispo CA, can assist you in determining which antidepressant may best help you.
 It’s possible that the first medication you try will be sufficient.
 However, if it doesn’t improve your symptoms or has bothersome side effects, you might have to try something else.

 The correct antidepressant might be difficult to come by.